romland/llemmings/README.md

 ## 🚃 Contributing and pull requests
 You can contribute.
 Don't be afraid.
 Blame the LLM.

-Any pull requests are welcome, just make sure you ...say which prompt(s) you used
+Any pull requests are welcome, just make sure you
+...say which prompt(s) you used
 ...say which LLM was used (if you want to be fancy, you can disclose temperature, etc)

-Make sure that if you cheated, flag the line with a "HUMAN: ..." comment in the code.
+If you cheated, flag the line with a "HUMAN: ..." comment in the code.

-_Tip: You can check commit history to see what a normal commit look like._
+_Tip: You can check commit history and you'll get the gist._

 ## 🏃‍♀️ Compiling, installing, running